why shop manta sleep

 You deserve way better!

-Whether you’re trying to get an en-route snooze in between games of eye-spy (people still play that, right?) or turning your vehicle into your personal campsite for the night, comfort is king.
+Whether you’re trying to get an en-route snooze in between games of eye-spy (people still play that, right?) or turning your vehicle into your campsite for the night, comfort (and the gear that goes with it) is king.

-Sleeping out in nature is great — but to your brain, it can be pretty scary.
-In fact, researchers have noted that people often sleep worse on the first night in a new location.
+Camping in nature is great — but it can be pretty scary to your brain.
+Researchers have noted that people often sleep worse the first night in a new location.

 (As a side note, in certain situations, particularly at home, sound can help you sleep better - find out more!)